When Issues with Cannabis Use Become Abuse and Dependence

 Legalization does not mean that marijuana does not cause any harm.

-Negative Consequences That Can Come From Over-using Marijuana
+Negative Consequences That Can Come From Overusing Marijuana

 Heavy usage of marijuana, especially in high doses, can wreak havoc on your well-being, despite it being legal to obtain and use in Arizona.
-With this information, you can make well-informed decisions about smoking recreational weed.
+Long term effects of heavy marijuana use may include persistent memory problems and mood changes, such as increased anxiety or depression.
+Cannabis affects both brain function and overall mental health, with risks that can persist over time.

 Here are some of the possible health concerns to consider: